-As you create new sites and add web parts to manage the content you probably are getting used to seeing the Site Assets Library on every single SharePoint site.
+As you create new sites and add web parts to manage the content, you probably are getting used to seeing the Site Assets Library on every single SharePoint site.
 It appears along the other web parts when you click on Site Contents.
 While you will not use it to store documents and other team site artifacts, it is necessary for you as a Site owner to understand its intent.
 Here is what the SharePoint Site Assets Library is used for.

-Anytime you upload a company logo to the site, the default location is set to Site Assets library.
+Anytime you upload a company logo to the site, the default location is set to the Site Assets library.
 While you can change the location, it is recommended to keep it the Site Assets for consistency reasons.

-Did you notice how when you create a new Team Site – the site automatically contains OneNote notebook?
+Did you notice how when you create a new Team Site – the site automatically contains a OneNote notebook?
 Guess where it is stored?
 You got it – Site Assets library.

-Synchronized MS Project File
+3. Synchronized MS Project File

-Images, videos, and files inserted into the Page/Wiki
+4. Images, videos, and files inserted into the Page/Wiki

 Other uses for Site Assets Library

-As you probably already figured out by now, Site Assets library is a hoarder’s dream and is a great repository for any files that do not necessarily deal with the intent of the SharePoint site.
+As you probably already figured out by now, the Site Assets library is a hoarder’s dream and is a great repository for any files that do not necessarily deal with the intent of the SharePoint site.
 For example, if you are using Promoted Links functionality and need to store the icons for your tiles, you already have a place for them on your site – Site Assets library!